compose/bach/README.md

-# CoCLI - A Compose CLI
+# bach - Basic API (Compose) Handler

-CoCLI is a Go-based application which uses the Compose API to provide the ability to create, monitor and delete Compose databases.
+Bach is a Go-based application which uses the Compose API to provide the ability to create, monitor and delete Compose databases.

 To use, an environment variable - COMPOSEAPITOKEN must be set.
 This token value